 In order to encourage children to develop their writing voices, it's a good idea to separate this exercise from any criticism over spelling, grammar, or sentence structure.
 Instead, this is the time for the child to be creative, exploring and recording.
 Later, when she is confident in her own voice, work on structure and proofreading can be added in with separate work (such as a "Bring Me Bad Writing" activity) to develop those habits.

 This, however, is not that time.
-This is about finding one’s voice and expressing it with confidence.
+This is about finding one's voice and expressing it with confidence.
 Enjoy these prompts or let your kids create their own topics.
-Downloads will be added for each new month.